LG125YT/Hummus.py/README.md

 Commands(prefix="!",bottoken=token, status="online", game="!test", events=Events())
 ```

-Events are a WIP, expect some bugs.
+Events are a WIP, expect some bugs and a lot of missing events.

 ## Support
 I am LG125YT#2241 on Hummus, @ytlg on Discord, and @lg125yt on Replit.